 Table of Contents

-Samson Q2U, The Best microphone for brand new streamers
+Samson Q2U, The Best Microphone for New Streamers

 Just starting out?
 You may be drowning yourself in research as to what microphone you can buy, and this is good!
 You should always get multiple viewpoints when looking into buying something.

-However, I urge caution; While your research of microphones may state that studio condenser-style microphones may produce the best possible sound (and they’d be technically correct), most reviewers don’t mention something important:
+However, I urge caution; While your research on microphones may state that studio condenser-style microphones may produce the best possible sound (and they’d be technically correct), most reviewers don’t mention something important:

 - Studio Condenser microphones only sound really good if your room’s acoustics are properly treated.